DO YOU HAVE QUESTIONS BEFORE YOU APPLY?

 Students take two courses together: Introduction to Research I (fall semester) and Undergraduate Research in the Discipline (spring semester).
 Each course is an elective credit course that is tailored specifically

 for L.E.A.R.N.™ students.
-The class will meet twice a week before and after the apprenticeship
+The class will meet while students are engaged in the research

 What are the program requirements?